hsnckkgl/CaptureTheFlag_WriteUps/HackTheBox_Admirer.md

 w0rdpr3ss01!
 ```

-We know that ftp port is open and we found here a FTP acoount username and password!
+We know that ftp port is open and we found here a FTP account username and password!

 ```
 ┌─[root@hsn]─[/home/hsn/Desktop/ctf]